eclipsevortex/SubVortex.AutoUpgrader/README.md

    - For miners, edit files matching `env.subvortex.miner.*`
    - For validators, edit files matching `env.subvortex.validator.*`

 3. Update the templates inside the `subvortex/auto_upgrader/template` folder.
+Recommended to keep as it is.

 <br />